EDUCBA Logo

 These four building blocks are:

-• (Roles) the ‘Who’: It shows who are the responsibilities for developing the software product.
-It may be an individual or a group of individuals together as a team who work on it.
+• (Roles) the ‘Who’: It shows the responsibilities for developing the software product.
+It may be an individual or a group of individuals working on it together as a team.

 • (Work Products) the ‘What’: It indicates what will be produced.
 That shows the behavior and type of software product.

-• (Workflows) the ‘When’: It represents the flowchart of activities in order to produce a software product.
+• (Workflows) the ‘When’: It represents the flowchart of activities to produce a software product.

 Phases Involved in the Rational Unified Process